Projective cases for the restriction of the oscillator representation to dual pairs of type I: Modules identifications

-Since $E\otimes F=V_0$ is naturally a subset of $V$, we can use Froebenius reciprocity to extend this inclusion to a map for all $e \in E$ and $f \in F$.
-We extend this map so that it is is compatible with the module structure and we want to show that it preserves the filtrations defined previously.
-Note that we will sometimes write $e\otimes f$ instead of $1\otimes (e \otimes f)$ to simplify notations.
+Since $E\otimes F=V_0$ is naturally a subset of $V$, we use Frobenius reciprocity to extend this inclusion to a map for all $e \in E$ and $f \in F$.
+We extend this map so that it is is compatible with the module structure.
+By using basis of $\mathfrak{r}'_+$, $\mathfrak{r}'_-$, it is a simple computation to show that $T$ preserves the filtrations.